 Going long on futures on the other hand does not come with the above advantages of owing the shares or earning dividends.
 Long futures as it is known, is used for hedging, arbitrage, or speculation.
 The chief advantage of going long in futures is it can be done by paying margin money i.e., a fraction of the amount instead of paying the full amount of investment.
-A significant point to be noted here is that the losses can be unlimited if the long future goes against the expectation that the underlying will go up.

 Implications of going short

 Going short or selling indicates selling shares in anticipation of a market fall.
 Selling shares means liquidating an existing investment.
 You can short-sell equities only intraday but not on a positional basis.
 However, you can borrow and sell shares from the stock lenders for a price and create a short position.
 A short position implies you are foregoing the ownership and the resultant benefits of being an owner of the shares.
 In the case of short selling as the stock prices decrease profits are made and if the stock prices increase losses happen.